Updated: Sep 18

 How to find the best California employment lawyer for your case

-It can be incredibly stressful to find a California employment lawyer, particularly if you have just been terminated from your job or are harassed or retaliated against.
+It can be incredibly stressful to find a California employment lawyer, particularly if you have just been wrongfully terminated from your job or are harassed or retaliated against.
 This may be one of the most important decisions of your life, with your financial security at stake.
-There is a sea of attorneys online, each one claiming to be the best choice.
+There is a sea of employment attorneys online, each one claiming to be the best choice.
 So how do you pick the right California Employment Attorney?

 People often start by asking for recommendations from friends, family, and lawyers they know.
 According to a recent Google Consumer study by Moses & Rooth, a Florida law firm, 55% of individuals begin their search for a specialist lawyer by asking people they know.

 However, the best way to find a vetted and experienced California employment attorney is to request a referral from a certified lawyer referral service.
-These organizations can offer you an unbiased and impartial referral to an employment attorney who has a tracking record of honesty, proficiency in labor law, fair legal fees and excellent customer service.
+These organizations can offer you an unbiased and impartial referral to an employment attorney near you who has a tracking record of honesty, proficiency in labor law, fair legal fees and excellent customer service.